broadinstitute/variantstore/README.md

 ### Array Data
 There are several steps to ingest the vcf array data into BigQuery.

+To get around BigQuery query limits, you should extract the probe_info table to a csv file in a google bucket.
+It will be used as input to the array ingest command.

 Assign a sequential integer id for each sample.
 If you want to process several samples, you can ceate a csv file where the first column is the integer id and the second column is the sample name.
 For example: